MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-local-development-dev-accounts.md

 ## 4 - Implement DefaultAzureCredential in your application

 To authenticate Azure SDK client objects to Azure, your application should use the `DefaultAzureCredential` class from the `azure.identity` package.
 In this scenario, `DefaultAzureCredential` will sequentially check to see if the developer has signed-in to Azure using the Azure CLI, Azure PowerShell.
-If the developer is signed-in to Azure using either of these tools, then the credentials used to sign into the tool will be used by the app to authenticate to Azure with.
+If the developer is signed-in to Azure using either of these tools, then the credentials used to sign into the tool will be used by the app to authenticate to Azure.

 Start by adding the [azure.identity](https://pypi.org/project/azure-identity/) package to your application.